mycroft/bookish-couscous/README.md

 Listens for client's requests through a grpc socket.

-On a client request, it will fetch user's friends and compute through a single iteration over its friend's relationships metadata for best friends, most seens, etc.
+On a client request, it will fetch user's friends data from scylla and compute through a single iteration over its friend's relationships metadata for best friends, most seens, etc.

 At the end of the process, we'll do the same over its "most seen" (7 days & all time) friend, and if uids are the same on each sides of relationship, they we can conclude "mutual love".

-Result is stored in redis (cached 12h) & returned by socket
+Result is stored in redis (cached 12h - because daily data become obsolete at a point) & returned by grpc socket.

 ### client